Thomas F. Coleman

-Thomas F. Coleman is a Canadian mathematician and computer scientist who is a Professor in the Department of Combinatorics and Optimization at the University of Waterloo, where he holds the Ophelia Lazaridis University Research Chair.
-In addition, Coleman is the director of WatRISQ, an institute composed of quantitative and computational finance researchers spanning several Faculties at the University of Waterloo.
+Thomas F. Coleman (1950–2021) was a Canadian mathematician and computer scientist who is a Professor in the Department of Combinatorics and Optimization at the University of Waterloo, where he held the Ophelia Lazaridis University Research Chair.
+In addition, Coleman was the director of WatRISQ, an institute composed of quantitative and computational finance researchers spanning several Faculties at the University of Waterloo.
+His research focused on mathematical optimization.

 Education

-Coleman earned his PhD from University of Waterloo in 1979 and followed that up with a two-year postdoctoral appointment in the Applied Mathematics Division at Argonne National Laboratory.
+Coleman earned his PhD from University of Waterloo in 1979 with the dissertation A Superlinear Penalty Function Method to Solve the Nonlinear Programming Problem supervised by Andrew Conn.
+He followed that up with a two-year postdoctoral appointment in the Applied Mathematics Division at Argonne National Laboratory.